ryanherlihy/pinndit/README.md

 # Original Proposal

 We wrote a proposal consisting of an introduction to the team, the problem statement, a description of the product, a timeline and a funding outlook.
 This is all in the  proposal.md

+# Design Specification

+The design specification is the listing of each of the components for our product and how they all interact with one another.
+It contains the outline for who is doing what in the project as well as what the project summary is.
+This is all in the dspec.md.